Abortion in Equatorial Guinea: Legislation

-The Law on Regulation of Abortion, 1991, says that abortion is legal only in the cases of risk to health or life.
+The Law on Regulation of Abortion, passed in 1991, says that abortion is legal only in the cases of risk to health or life.
 This law states that an abortion must be performed at a health center with approval of a health professional.
 It says that the spouse or guardian of the pregnant woman may object to an abortion, though courts may overrule this objection.
 Illegal abortions may be punished by six months to twelve years in prison for people who receive or provide abortions, as well as for parents who cooperate with the abortion.

 Law 4/2020 on Sexual and Reproductive Rights was approved in June 2020.
 It established a right to family planning and regulated contraception and therapeutic abortion.
 Article 23 of the law permits abortion if a medical professional determines the pregnancy risks the life of the woman or fetal defects, or in the case of rape or incest.
 Article 24 sets a gestational limit of twelve weeks.

 The penal code of Equatorial Guinea lists abortion as a criminal offense, though the government has stated that this law is not in effect, according to the Office of the United Nations High Commissioner for Human Rights.
 As of June 2022, Equatorial Guinea is one of eleven countries that requires spousal consent for abortion.
 Equatorial Guinea has ratified the Maputo Protocol, which includes a right to safe abortion.